AI and Jobs in Austria: Which Professions Are Changing Fastest

 Moderate (4–5)Significant share of routinised cognitive or administrative tasks.Teaching staff, retail, industrial kitchens

-High (6–7)Substantial restructuring likely; staffing needs increasingly decouple from output.Warehouse logistics, public administration, long-haul transport
+High (6–7)Substantial restructuring likely; staffing needs increasingly decoupled from output.Warehouse logistics, public administration, long-haul transport

-Very high (8–10)The majority of core tasks are already addressable by current models.Software development, financial accounting, translation, performance marketing
+Very high (8–10)Most core tasks can already be handled by current models.Software development, financial accounting, translation, performance marketing

-A key signal: Whether the work is fundamentally digital.
-If a job can be done entirely from a home office – writing, programming, analysing, communicating – the AI impact is inherently 7+.
-Professions requiring physical presence, manual dexterity, or direct human interaction in the physical world have a natural barrier.
+The decisive signal is whether the work is fundamentally digital.
+If a job can be done entirely from home – writing, programming, analysing, communicating – the AI impact is inherently 7 or above.
+Professions that demand physical presence, manual dexterity or face-to-face interaction in the real world have a natural barrier.

 What Differs

-The Austrian AI Impact Map adopts Karpathy's concept and scoring rubric – but the data sources, information architecture, and methodology were completely rebuilt for the Austrian job market.
-It is also explicitly an independent, non-official adaptation with no institutional affiliation to AMS, WIFO, Statistics Austria, or other public bodies.
+The Austrian AI Impact Map adopts Karpathy's concept and scoring rubric, but the data sources, information architecture and methodology were rebuilt from scratch for the Austrian labour market.
+It is also explicitly an independent, unofficial adaptation, with no institutional ties to AMS, WIFO, Statistics Austria or any other public body.

 FeatureUS Original (Karpathy)Austrian Adaptation (webconsulting)